 Division of Programs in Business

-Research and teaching interests are focused on the transformation of Marketing and PR and the critical balance of a human-centered and data-driven approach to marketing and communications.
-The metaverse, AR, and VR, as a transformative platform for brand-building, engagement and community, along with the study of the applications of artificial intelligence and data-driven insights, are central to his research and curriculum work.
+A founding member of the ETC, Michael's research and teaching interests focused on the transformation of marketing and PR and the critical balance of a human-centered and data-driven approach to marketing and communications.
+The metaverse, AR, and VR, as a transformative platform for brand-building, engagement and community, along with the study of the applications of artificial intelligence and data-driven insights, were central to his research and curriculum work.

 Annelise Finegan, PhD